Students Rights and Responsibilities Handbook

 21. Public Complaints

-Complaints should follow a specific chain of command: employee, administrator/supervisor, superintendent, and then the board.
+Complaints should follow a specific chain of command: employee, administrator/supervisor, superintendent, and then the Board.
 The complaint procedure is available at the District’s administrative office and on the TTSD website.
-Specific complaints, such as those involving discrimination, harassment, or bullying, should follow the procedures outlined in corresponding board policies and administrative regulations.
+Specific complaints, such as those involving discrimination, harassment, or bullying, should follow the procedures outlined in corresponding Board policies and administrative regulations.

 Complaints against school personnel, excluding the superintendent, will be investigated by the administration before Board consideration.
 The Board will hear complaints against employees in a public session only if the employee requests it.
 Complaints of retaliation against students for reporting violations should be reported to the superintendent.
 Complaints against principals should be filed with the superintendent, those against the superintendent should go to the Board chair, and complaints against the Board chair should be directed to the Board vice chair.

 The District may offer mediation or alternative dispute resolution if all parties agree.
-Complaints must be filed within two years of the incident or within one year after the affected student leaves the
+Complaints must be filed within two years of the incident or within one year after the affected student leaves the District.

 22. Health Services